-In Form 10-K and 10-Qs, Mosaic reports any environmental enforcement action that it has identified as potentially material to investors, or if not potentially material, as potentially meeting or exceeding a significance threshold of \$100,000.
-In 2018, there were no enforcement actions meeting that criterion.
+In 2019 10-K and 10-Qs, Mosaic reports any environmental enforcement action that it has identified as potentially material to investors, or if not potentially material, as potentially meeting or exceeding a significance threshold of \$100,000.
+In 2019, there were no such enforcement actions.